garicchi/garicchi/README.md

 ## RESEARCH
 - Researching spoken dialog system using machine learning when I was at university
-  - Four year experiences of basic machine learning, speech signal analysis and natural language processing
+  - Four years experience of basic machine learning, speech signal analysis and natural language processing

 ## LEARNING
 - Linux